Your Playbook for a Hassle-Free Travel Experience to Ontario’s Sunset Country

 Using US Currency While in Canada

-While US currency is accepted by almost all retailers and service businesses, if you are vacationing here we suggest you visit your bank and exchange your US dollars for Canadian dollars prior to visiting and use Canadian currency while on your vacation.
+While almost all retailers and service businesses accept US currency, if you are vacationing here, we suggest you visit your bank and exchange your US dollars for Canadian dollars before visiting and use Canadian currency while on your vacation.
 The exception would be if the lodge you stay at accepts US currency and you want to pay in cash.
-The current exchange rate is highly in favour of the US dollar (approximately 35%) so you will get the best exchange rate by going to a bank as not all businesses offer the bank exchange rate.
-The other option is to use your credit card for most purchases you make and it automatically gives you an exchange rate close to the official rate (just remember some lodges do not accept credit cards so ask).
+The current exchange rate is highly in favour of the US dollar (approximately 35%), so you will get the best exchange rate by going to a bank, as not all businesses offer the bank exchange rate.
+The other option is to use your credit card for most purchases, which automatically gives you an exchange rate close to the official rate (remember, some lodges do not accept credit cards, so ask).

 Getting an Ontario Fishing or Hunting License

-Non-residents of Canada who want to fish or hunt while in Ontario are required to have a valid outdoors card and a valid fishing or hunting license (2 pieces).
+Non-residents of Canada who want to fish or hunt while in Ontario are required to have a valid outdoor card and a valid fishing or hunting license (2 pieces).

-Remember that for hunters, you must bring a copy of an expired or current hunting license in your home state or any other state to obtain an Ontario hunting license.
-Also, remember for certain big game species you need to buy a tag yourself (e.g. for white-tailed deer) or obtain a tag from an outfitter (bear and moose) in addition to having a valid outdoors card and hunting license.
+To obtain an Ontario hunting license, hunters must bring a copy of an expired or current hunting license from their home state or any other state.
+Also, remember, for certain big game species, you need to buy a tag yourself (e.g., white-tailed deer) or obtain a tag from an outfitter (bear and moose) and have a valid outdoors card and hunting license.
 You may also require a valid export permit.
 For wolves, you need a game seal and a small game license.
-Make sure you carefully read and follow all the fishing and hunting regulations to avoid disappointment.
+Ensure you carefully read and follow all the fishing and hunting regulations to avoid disappointment.

 Fishing in Ontario Using Live Bait

-All bait importing is currently not allowed (including nightcrawlers and frozen baits).
+All bait imports are currently prohibited (including nightcrawlers and frozen baits).
 You are also now limited to where you can buy live bait in Canada.
-You must buy your live bait in the Northwestern Bait Management Zone (BMZ).
-Luckily almost of Sunset Country is in this zone so you can buy bait where you fish.
+You must buy live bait in the Northwestern Bait Management Zone (BMZ).
+Luckily, almost all of Sunset Country is in this zone, so you can buy bait where you fish.

 Allowable Fishing Equipment